heart-earth-foundation/heart-earth/README.md

 2. SSH in and install dependencies
 3. Clone, build, and run the bootstrap node
 4. **Keep it running 24/7**: `nohup ./target/release/bootstrap > bootstrap.log 2>&1 &`
+5. **Supports both TCP and WebSocket**: CLI clients and web browsers can connect
-5. Update your `.env` with the new bootstrap details
+6. Update your `.env` with the new bootstrap details

 **Managing Your Bootstrap Node:**
 - **Check if running**: `ps aux | grep bootstrap`